-Major updates to the County's Land Development Code (LDC) often result from recommendations within the EAR or the Comprehensive Plan itself.
-The County may also amend the LDC to address new legislation or provide standards, procedures, or minimum requirements that protect the health, safety, and general welfare of the citizens of Seminole County.
+A Land Development Code is an important implementation tool for a comprehensive plan because it provides the regulations that carry out Plan policies.
+Major updates to the County's Land Development Code (LDC) may result from findings of an Evaluation and Appraisal, amendments to or policies of the Comprehensive Plan itself, new state legislation, special studies to encourage economic development and redevelopment, county participation in regional visions and projects (such as the SunRail commuter rail), or the need to revise standards, procedures, or minimum requirements that protect the health, safety, and general welfare of the citizens of Seminole County.